asadtarki/quickshare/README.md

-# quickshare lets you share your files.
+# share files with quickshre